Nick-12956/Copy_Type/README.md

 # Copy_Type — Clipboard & Auto-Type Utility

 A small Python utility that pastes (auto-types) text where a normal paste operation is not available or is blocked.
-It can type the current clipboard contents, OCR text from an image, or the text currently selected/highlighted — useful in secure fields, remote desktops, virtual machines, or web forms that block Ctrl+V.
+It can type the current clipboard contents or the text currently selected/highlighted — useful in secure fields, remote desktops, virtual machines, or web forms that block Ctrl+V.

 ## Download
 - Available in "Releases" tab (only for Windows OS).